adam-drag/adam-drag.github.io/_posts/2023-11-25-CDK-RDS-stack.md

 ---
 layout: post
-title: Infrastructure as Code - setting initial AWS cdk stack - VPC
+title: Infrastructure as Code - creating RDS stack with initializing lambda
 ---
 Infrastructure as Code - creating RDS stack with initializing lambda This is the second post in the series, below link to the fist one, just in case you missed it:infrastructure-as-code-setting-initial-aws-cdk-stack-vpc-rds-lambda-sns